rubenbe/opensoho/README.md

-*Warning this is a very early release*
+*Warning this is an early release*

 # OpenSOHO